Setting Up Postal as an SMTP Server

 Configuring Routes

-So far, we've focused on sending emails – now it's time to set up routes so you can receive incoming mail.
+It's time to set up routes so you can receive incoming mail.

-- After that, go to the Routes sub-tab and click Add your first route.
+Now go to the Routes sub-tab and click Add your first route.

 postmaster

-- Click the Create Route button.
+- Click Create Route.

 and check if it lands in the inbox of the address you configured as the endpoint.